xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-SHOW.DETAIL   Expands or collapses a portion of an outline
+SHOW.DETAIL&nbsp;&nbsp;&nbsp;Expands or collapses a portion of an outline

 Return to [top](#Q)